Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Many pet owners that opt to make homemade treats for their dogs and other pets often use wheat flour as the base ingredient.
-With cooking baked goods, an ingredient like this is necessary to bind the other the ingredients (eggs, spices, ect.) together and form the main bulk of the treat.
+With cooking baked goods, an ingredient like this is necessary to bind the other the ingredients (eggs, spices, etc.) together and form the main bulk of the treat.

-In pet food that comes in a pellet form, binding agents are always either grain or starch based.
+In pet food that comes in a pellet form, binding agents are always either grain- or starch-based.
 Such filler ingredients may include potatoes, cornmeal, oats, tapioca, wheat, and rice.
 There is much debate on which of these is the healthiest, with corn and wheat typically being denounced among dog nutritionists as a major ingredient.